Limón: Demographics

+The National Institute of Statistics and Census of Costa Rica projects that Limón will be one of the most impacted districts in the country in terms of population loss by 2050, shrinking by an approximate of 14,000 inhabitants.

 Afro-Costa Ricans

 The first officially acknowledged arrival of African people who arrived in Costa Rica came with the Spanish conquistadors.
 Slave trading was common in all the countries conquered by Spain, and in Costa Rica, the first Africans seem to have come from specific sources in Africa– Equatorial and Western regions.
 The people from these areas were thought of as ideal slaves because they had a reputation for being more robust, affable, and hard-working than other Africans.
 The enslaved were from what is now the Gambia (Wolof), Guinea (Malinké), Ghanaian (Ashanti), Benin (specifically Ije / Ararás), and Sudan (Puras).
 Many of the enslaved were also Minas (i.e. communities from parts of the region extending from Ivory Coast to the Slave Coast), Popo (imported tribes such as Ana and Baribas), Yorubas and Congas (perhaps from Kongasso, Ivory Coast).
 Enslaved Africans also came from other places, such as neighboring Panama.
 Throughout the centuries, but especially after the emancipation of the slaves in 1824, the black population mixed with other ethnic groups, notably the Indians, and became part of the mainstream culture and ethnicity.

 The early black population of Matina and Suerre in Limón is not the same population that arrived in the second half of the 19th century.
 This latter population did not arrive as slaves but as hired workers from Jamaica, and smaller groups from Barbados and Trinidad and Tobago.
 This is the reason why the majority of the current black population of Costa Rica has English surnames and speaks English with a Jamaican accent.

 In 1910, Marcus Mosiah Garvey travelled to Puerto Limón, where he worked as a time-keeper for the United Fruit Company for some months, observing that the population of African descent suffered poor conditions.

 The descendants of Africans in Costa Rica have endured discrimination including a delay in voting rights and a restriction on their movements.